WindhoverLabs/juicer/README.md

 # Padding <a name="padding"></a>
 Different compilers and sometimes programmers insert padding into C Structures.
 Padding in the database is captured by `juicer` as well.
 Padding fields will have a name in the "_spare[N]" fashion in the database.
 N is for distinguishing different fields.
 For exampe a struct that has three fields of padding will have `_spare0`, `_spare1` and `_spare2`.
 Padding that is inserted at the end of the struct has a field with the name of `_padding_end`.
 Hopefully this naming scheme makes sense.

+## Padding Types
+When `juicer` finds padding, a new type is created for the number of bytes of padding that are found.
+For instance, if there is 3 bytes of padding then a type `_padding24` will be created.
+The `24` is the size of the padding in bits.
+Please note that if more padding is found elsewhere and the number of bytes is 3, then the `_padding24` type will be used for that field to avoid over-populating the database with unnecessary data.

 # Environment Setup <a name="environment-setup"></a>

 Most of this project is written in C++14, with some parts in C because of libraries like `sqlite3` and `libdwarf`.